labsyspharm/harvardtissueatlas/_pages/data-overview.md

 Now the scientific discovery process begins.
 New biological insights require both human inspection of the images and quantitative analysis of the single-cell data.
 This is highly collaborative (Roles 1, 2, 7, and 8) and is where the greatest innovation occurs! [*View two video examples of how multiplexed data come together for biological insights.*]( https://www.tissue-atlas.org/curriculum#integrating-spatial-transcriptomics-with-imaging)

 A goal of the HTA is to support data sharing.
 We release data to the public first through [Minerva stories](https://github.com/labsyspharm/minerva-story/wiki), which allow the project team to narrate a data-driven story and users to pan and zoom through the images manually without needing to download the data. [*Watch this video to learn more about Minerva.*](https://www.tissue-atlas.org/curriculum#minerva)
-After publication, HTA data are deposited into existing public repositories or made available using public cloud storage systems to allow requester-pays download.
+After publication, HTA data are deposited into existing public repositories or made available using public cloud storage systems.

 ## VIEWING DATA ONLINE WITH MINERVA